InfamousMusicify/Thermodynamic/README.md

 __Crafting Thermodynamic Armor:__

-    Craft Blue Ice and a Netherite Block together, Drop any Leggings on the ground and right click them with the item you crafted to create Thermodynamic Pants.
+    Throw a Blue Ice, a Netherite Block and any Leggings on on an enchanting table to create Thermodynamic Pants.
+    (to disenchant throw on top of a grindstone)

 __Info:__
 Sneak to set off bombs instantly!
-Set fuse to -1 to turn fuses off.
-Turn fuse and sneak off and then sneak, to place without reactions. (soft off, at will)
+Turn fuse and sneak off and then sneak, to place without reactions. (soft off / off at will)
-Set thermodynamic toggle to -1 to turn it back on if you turned it off previously.

 *If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Pants or a [Chains+](https://github.com/InfamousMusicify/Chains-Plus) Chest piece you will not be damaged by the blast!*